 FOSP works hard to improve the quality of life in Sunset Park.
 With more active members, we can have greater influence in solving problems that affect our neighborhood.
 Join us!

-Traffic, Pedestrian Safety, and Parking: FOSP has had additional crossing guards assigned near schools.
-We work to protect pedestrians and to discourage cut-through traffic.
-We supported preferential parking near SMC so residents could park near their homes.
-We also successfully lobbied to protect the neighborhood from SMC Bundy Campus traffic.
+Traffic, Pedestrian Safety, and Parking: We work to discourage cut-through traffic and protect pedestrians.
+FOSP got additional crossing guards assigned near neighborhood schools.
+We supported preferential parking near the SMC Main Campus, and we successfully lobbied to protect the neighborhood from cut-through traffic between the SMC Bundy Campus and the Main Campus.

-Controlling Development: FOSP helped stop large commercial developments on the NW corner of Pico and Cloverfield, on Airport Avenue, and at the old Marion Davies estate on PCH.
-That made possible the Virginia Avenue Park expansion, the new Airport Park site, and the Annenberg Community Beach Club.
+Controlling Development: FOSP helped stop large commercial developments on the NW corner of Pico and Cloverfield, on Airport Avenue, and at the old Marion Davies estate on PCH, making possible the Virginia Avenue Park expansion, Airport Park, and the Annenberg Community Beach Club.
+In 2014, the FOSP Board opposed the Hines Bergamot Transit Village (7,000 daily car trips).
+Many FOSP members helped collect 13,500 petition signatures in less than three weeks, which led the City Council to rescind the Hines development agreement.

-Working with City Officials: FOSP Board members communicate regularly with city officials and co-sponsor the city’s annual “Can We Talk?” community budget meetings at Grant School.
-The City Manager, City Council members, Police Chief, Fire Chief, Airport Director, Planning Director, Transportation Planning Manager, and other city staff come to FOSP meetings to address our concerns.
+Working with City Officials: FOSP communicates regularly with city officials.
+The City Manager, City Council members, Police Chief, Fire Chief, Airport Director, Planning Director, Transportation Planning Manager, City Traffic Engineer, heads of Emergency Management and Public Works, and other city staff have come to FOSP meetings to address residents’ concerns.